XT-i/aws-lambda-jenkins-plugin/blogpost/lambda.md

         ]
     }

-For invocation you only need InvokeFunction:
+For invocation you only need access to InvokeFunction.

     {
         "Version": "2012-10-17",